gaelforget/NCTiles.jl/docs/src/maindocs.md

 `NCTiles.jl` generally operates in two steps:

 1. lazy operations, on data structures, to obtain information about variables without data transfer.
-1. call the `write` function to instantiate and write files; or the `read` function for the reverse.
+1. calling the `write` function to instantiate and write files; or the `read` function for the reverse.

+Higher-level APIs, which are practical for automated or distributed workflows which can be called upon e.g. as a model runs forward in time, are readily documented in the [Examples](@ref Examples) section.

 The top level data structures is `NCvar` which contains information needed to write a NetCDF file from e.g. a list of filenames.
 See [Data Structures](@ref Data Structures) for more detail about `NCvar` and embeded data structures.

-Higher-level APIs, which are practical for automated or distributed workflows which can be called upon e.g. as a model runs forward in time, are readily documented in the [Examples](@ref Examples) section.

-Below we take a more detailed look at a [basic example](@ref Basic Example) to document the internals, core data structures, and functionalities.
+Below we walk through a [basic example](@ref Basic Example) to further document the internals, core data structures, and functionalities.

 ## Data Structures